shaunakdivine/shaunakdivine.github.io/_posts/2024-09-12-bayes-rule.md

 # Understanding Coin Flips, Probability, and Bayes' Rule – A Deeper Dive

-## Introduction

-Recently, I received a thought-provoking technical question that explores probability and Bayesian reasoning, but can simplify down with some creative mental math.
+Recently, I received a thought-provoking technical question that explores probability and Bayes' Rule.
+It's a fun problem that seems complicated at first but can simplify down with some creative mental math.
 The question goes like this:

 > You have 1000 coins, 1 of which has heads on both sides, and the other 999 are fair.
 You randomly choose a coin and toss it 10 times.
 Each time, it lands heads.
 What is the probability that you picked the unfair coin?